 This course will assist students in developing skills and processes to be applied using a variety of techniques to successfully solve problems in a variety of settings.
-Problem solving situations may result in all types of linear equations in one variable, quadratic functions with integral coefficients and roots as well as absolute value and exponential functions.
-Other topics include solving quadratic equations, graphing and recognizing piecewise and stepwise functions, univariate and bivariate data analysis, and sequences.
-Students will take the Common Core Algebra 1 exam in June.
+Problem solving situations may result in all types of linear functions or equations, quadratic functions or integral and roots as well as exponential functions.
+Other topics include graphing and recognizing piecewise and step functions, factoring polynomials, univariate and bivariate data analysis, and recognizing sequences.
+Students will take the Algebra 1 Regents exam in June.

-Algebra 1A (2711)

-1 credit Prerequisite: Teacher and counselor consultation.
+Algebra 1A (2711) 1 credit Prerequisite: Teacher and counselor consultation